 God isn't concerned only about the outer cover, but He also wants us to be covered within.
 He can't put something clean, Holy and Good in a unclean, uncovered vessel.
 It won't keep it, protect it, preserve it.
 The ark was a place where the commandments would rest, and be protected.
 The Commandments were a written view of the much broader spectrum of God and His character.
 They were identify giving, purpose filled and LIFE.
 They must be protected, and cherished.
 He needed the entire vessel to be covered within and without.

-The beauty of the picture He gives in this passage we see in Exodus 25:10, is He could have had them make the entire vessel of Gold, but He didn’t.
-He took Acacia Wood, something that carrodes, that’s vulnerable and scarred from years of wear, growth, and told them to instead cover it, inside and out, with pure Gold.
+I see my life in Exodus 25:10, examining the beauty of the picture He gives in this passage.
+He could have had them make the entire vessel of Gold, but He didn't.
+He took Acacia Wood, something that corrodes, that's vulnerable and scarred from years of wear, growth, and told them to instead cover it, inside and out, with pure Gold.
 I asked myself why would He do such a thing?
 But then I saw myself in that ark.
-A piece of flesh, vulnerable, cut and bruised from years of growth, and daily carroding.
+A piece of flesh, vulnerable, cut and bruised from years of growth, and daily corroding.
 Yet, God sees fit to take my life, as I willingly give it, and cover me with His righteousness.
-Changing me, molding me, shaping me, protecting me.
+Changing me, molding me, shaping me, protecting me, preserving me.
 Presenting me faultless, and then entrusts me to put something precious and priceless within.
 Knowing because I am covered by Him, it is protected, safe and pure.
-Not because I am, because underneath the gold is flawed wood, that at the flick of a match, will burn.
+Not because I am able, but because underneath the gold is flawed wood, that at the flick of a match, I would be consumed and burned.
 But if I am covered by His GOLD, when the fire comes, I am only purified and made more perfect and more beautiful.

 2 Corinthians 13:5, "Keep examining yourselves to see whether you are continuing in the faith.
 Test yourselves!
 You know, don’t you, that Jesus the Messiah lives in you?
 Could it be that you are failing the test?" - (ISV)